-How to Follow Redirects With CURL for CLI or PHP
+How to Follow Redirects with cURL for CLI or PHP

 Let’s take a really common example.
 Say we want to follow redirects with cURL for google.com.
 It is common to curl follow redirect a URL.